Covid 19 coronavirus: 'It is real' - Man's message after battling virus in hospital - NZ Herald

 "I've been detailing on my journey and updating my whānau on social media so they do know this is real.
 It's not a joke.
 It's not a bloody hoax.
 I'm a bloody big strong man and here's me broken down, can't even breathe, trying to survive for my whānau."

-Yesterday, New Zealand again recorded a sub-100 tally of fresh cases yesterday.
+Yesterday, New Zealand again recorded a sub - 100 tally of fresh cases yesterday.

 There were 56 new community cases; 42 in Auckland, four in Waikato, six in the Bay of Plenty, two in the Lakes district, one in Taranaki and one case that was detected in Tairāwhiti is now in Tauranga.